noelpena/noelpena.github.io/GEB3213/_posts/2015-01-28-GEB-Chapter-4.md

 **There are 2 types of transitions**

 1. Inter-paragraph.
+Transitions connecting paragraphs together.
 See Pg.
 35 for examples
 2. Intra-paragraph.
-Words, phrases, sentences, paragraph
+Connecting: Words, phrases, sentences

 **Summary- Intro method**<br>
 Sentence that summarizes previous point and introduces new point